 If you have a workers’ compensation case, there is a new case that has come out which allows you and your doctor to obtain medical treatment under the workers’ compensation system where the Request for Authorization has been submitted by the doctor and denied in Independent Medical Review or denied by the insurance carrier.

-This new case indicates that if...
+This new case indicates that if the...
 Read More

 There are many changes which are taking place in the Social Security Administration and on Social Security benefits after the recent election of Mr. Trump.
 He is moving to reduce regulations and benefits for all people especially for those who are on Social Security.

-Some of the changes are that where the treating physician used to have great weight and...
+Some of the changes are that where the treating physician used to have great weight and be...
 Read More

 Peace Officers have been defined as sheriffs, police, wardens, correctional officers and other individuals who considered peace officers under state regulations.
 The definition of cardiovascular disability is where the heart is directly involved.

 For example, if you have high blood pressure but it doesn’t affect the heart then the presumption does not apply.
-We are looking at an actual ventricular...
+We are looking at an actual ventricular disease...
 Read More

 Did you know that under California law Government Code § 12940, a request for a reasonable accommodation is a protected activity based on religion or disability constitutes protected activity?

 An employer may not retaliate against any employee making such a request.
-Also, Civil Code § 51, known as the California Unruh Civil Rights Act, provides that all persons within California...
+Also, Civil Code § 51, known as the California Unruh Civil Rights Act, provides that all persons within California are...
 Read More

 If your family is anything like mine, everyone has a certain specialist or role in keeping the household running.

 Since I wash dishes faster than anyone, I’m the family dishwashing expert.
 I’m also the point man for paying medical bills.
-My wife and I have separate health coverage, so I have to make sure our providers have the up-to-date information...
+My wife and I have separate health coverage, so I have to make sure our providers have the up-to-date information they...
 Read More